gfx-rs/nv-flip-rs/README.md

 In order to keep a small dependency closure, this crate does not depend on `image`, but interop is simple.

+## Windows

+The FLIP library requires MSVC 2022 or newer to compile.

 ## Example

 ```rust